Null37/reverse-engineering-challenge/README.md

 ![ls  command](https://i.ibb.co/TtCMMRs/Screen-Shot-2022-07-18-at-1-54-55-PM.png)

-because this file is an elf file but an elf file can't reach the size of 2M
+this file is an elf file but an elf headers  can't reach the size of 2M